NitinLodha2812/github-searchengine-using-firebase/README.md

 it Has links and the map link is clicked so it shows the location.

 <img src="./pics/4.jpg">
-How the information we entered looks at the database.
+How the information we entered looks at the database